 Building on the consultative partnerships we establish with our customers, we have published a suite of documents to provide transparency regarding the connections process.
 This information supports our commitment to helping connecting parties make informed decisions.

-The following suite of documents provide information on our technical requirements, including our preferred layouts for equipment, the contracts that govern non-regulated connections and our connection enquiry and application fees, and terms and conditions.
+The following suite of documents provide information on our generic technical requirements, including our typical standards and layouts for equipment, the contracts that govern connections and our connection enquiry and application fees (and related terms and conditions).

 Our connection enquiry and application fees and the terms and conditions under which they apply.